Variational inference for cutting feedback in misspecified models: Discussion

 \section{Discussion}

 Variational methods have strong potential in modularized inference, including the case in which cutting feedback between modules is required.
 This paper develops cut procedures using variational inference methods which have reduced computational demands compared to existing MCMC implementations.
-We consider both cut procedures defined through modifications of variational message passing, as well as explicit formulations of cutting feedback where the cut distribution can be defined as the solution of a constrained optimization problem.
-In the explicit formulation, it is natural to use fixed form variational approximations based on a sequential decomposition, which also leads to practical variational implementations of computationally burdensome checks for conflicting information which are useful in making the decision of whether or not to cut.
+We consider both cut procedures defined through modifications of variational message passing, as well as explicit formulations of cutting feedback where the cut posterior can be defined as the solution of a constrained optimization problem.
+In the explicit formulation, it is convenient to use fixed form variational approximations based on a sequential decomposition, which also leads to practical variational implementations of computationally burdensome checks for conflicting information that are useful in making the decision of whether or not to cut.

 In the message passing formulation of cutting feedback there are alternative possible implementations that have not been explored here, and we leave this to future work.
 Our work has mostly used simple Gaussian approximations to facilitate the conflict checks discussed in Section 4, where the ability to explicitly compute KL divergences is an advantage.
 Further interesting work could be done on using more flexible variational families, similar to the last example of Section 5 where we considered combining MCMC and variational inference methods using the approach of \cite{loaiza-maya+snd20}.
 The recent work in \cite{carmona+n21} using normalizing flows is another promising direction.
+It is interesting to ask whether variational message passing or stochastic gradient cut methods are preferred when both can be implemented.
+In the two module case, there can be strong dependence between $\varphivec$ and $\etavec$, and this makes a factorized approximation in variational message passing unattractive.
+The generality and ease of implementation of stochastic gradient optimization using automatic differentiation tools make stochastic gradient cut approximations the preferred approach in many situations.
+However, we do think the variational message passing approach may have uses in complex situations beyond the two module case.